 Kamille King: Would you say that the Jersey Club culture is traveling outside of Jersey?

-Anthony “Solo” Harris: Oh yeah, most definitely and that’s not just because of the Internet.
-That was happening because the DJ’s and producers were making CDs and doing out of town shows.
-The Brick City Dancers and Envy Dance Group did a lot of performing in other states.
-I’m a part of Envy, that’s why there is no doubt or any guessing when it comes to the statements I make, it’s all facts and it’s all documented via video.
+Anthony “Solo” Harris: Definitely, and that’s not just because of the internet.
+That was happening because the DJs and producers were making CDs and doing shows out of town.
+The Brick City Dancers and EnVy Dance Group did a lot of performing in other states.
+I’m a part of EnVy; that’s why there is no doubt or any guessing when it comes to the statements I make.
+It’s all facts, and it’s all documented via video.

-Kamille King: Can you explain what Envy Dance Group meant to Jersey Club movement?
+Kamille King: Can you explain what Envy Dance Group meant to the Jersey Club movement?

 Kamille King: How did you connect with EnVy?

-Anthony “Solo” Harris: I was already dancing, doing my own thing going back and forth to my moms in Newark while my dad lived in Piscataway.
-During the summers I would come to stay with my mom.
-The summer of 2001 my best friend Ricardo saw some kids dancing and rushed around the corner to come to get me so I went and introduced myself and we all just started dancing, the guys were dancing with a group of girls and they all called themselves RAW.
+Anthony “Solo” Harris: I was already dancing, doing my own thing, going back and forth to my mom’s in Newark while my dad lived in Piscataway.
+During the summers, I would come to stay with my mom.
+In the summer of 2001, my best friend Ricardo saw some kids dancing and rushed around the corner to come to get me, so I went and introduced myself, and we all just started dancing.
+The guys were dancing with a group of girls, and they all called themselves RAW.
 Most of them were from ARTS High School.
-Because I was new I could feel the energy was a little standoffish like who is this dude, but I really connected with Maurice (MO Chedda.)
-He seemed happy and appreciative to have another dude around that could dance because they were really doing choreo and commercial style dancing, but Butta, Chedda, and Hitman could really street dance and do all the club dances.
-After like 2 days I had to go back to school in Piscataway and we lost contact.
-Fast forward to the fall of 2003.
-I now have a website.
-I was the FIRST DANCER to put jersey club videos on the Internet of myself, my peers, and the pioneers before us by way of urbanvision.net.
-This was in 2002, before Youtube, before social media.
-Urbanvision.net was created by my father as a way for me to express myself and to have something to focus on because I was being a Dennis the menace in school.
-If I would do well in school my dad would take me to skate 22 where they would play the local jersey club songs from pioneers like DJ Tameil and the Brick Bandits.
+Because I was new, I could feel the energy was a little standoffish, like who is this dude, but I really connected with Maurice (MO Chedda.)
+He seemed happy and appreciative to have another dude around that could dance because they were really doing choreography and commercial style dancing, but Butta, Chedda, and Hitman could really street dance and do all the club dances.
+After about two days, I had to go back to school in Piscataway, and we lost contact.
+Fast forward to the fall of 2003, and I now have a website.
+I was the FIRST DANCER to put Jersey club videos on the internet of myself, my peers, and the pioneers before us by way of urbanvision.net.
+Mind you, this was in 2002, before YouTube, before social media.
+Urbanvision.net was created by my father as a way for me to express myself and to have something to focus on because I was being a Dennis the Menace in school.
+If I would do well in school, my dad would take me to Skate 22 where they would play the local jersey club songs from pioneers like DJ Tameil and the Brick Bandits.
 He would record me and put me on the website.
-In 2003 we opened the site up to friends and associates, this is also when AIM was big.
+In 2003, we opened the site up to friends and associates (this is also when AIM was big).

-A young man from VA by the name of Earl contacted me on aim saying I had to meet his boy Quason (Swift) from West Orange.
-We exchanged aim names, Quason told me that I needed to meet these other guys at Bloomfield College who were really good.
-I did and those guys turned out to be Butta, Chedda, and Hitman.
+A young man who was going to school in Virginia by the name of Earl contacted me on AIM saying I had to meet his boy Quason (Swift) from West Orange.
+We exchanged AIM names, and Quason told me that I needed to meet these other guys at Bloomfield College who were really good.
+I did, and those guys turned out to be Butta, Chedda, and Hitman.
 The universe brought us together AGAIN.
-There were a few more dancers that they danced with at the time from East orange, Juice, Ricky, Gary, Barry John Bo, who would later start their own group called Infamous Envy, we all were on the Dance DVD Da Sample.
+There were a few more dancers that they danced with at the time from East Orange, Juice, Ricky, Gary, Barry, John Bo, who would later start their own group called Infamous Envy.
+We all were on the Dance DVD Da Sample.
 This was the beginning of using the internet to connect and market ourselves.
-The Urbanvision.net was set up like Worldstar where you could see clip after clip of dancers from all over NJ.
-That spawned a classic dance DVD we produced called DA Sample which featured young kids from all over NJ dancing to Jersey club music.
+The way Urbanvision.net was set up like Worldstar where you could see clip after clip of dancers from all over NJ.
+That spawned a classic dance DVD we produced called DA Sample which featured young kids from all over NJ dancing to Jersey Club music.

-The popularity lead EnVy and me to become entrepreneurs, throw the biggest dance events in NJ at the time, perform on stages across the country, and appear on television.
-Envy was the group that re-energized NJ’s street dance culture when the new Millennium hit.
-They changed the Jersey Club game by creating some of the first dance visuals for Jersey Club music past and present.
+The popularity led me and EnVy to become entrepreneurs, throw the biggest dance events in NJ at the time, perform on stages across the country, and appear on television.
+EnVy was the group that re-energized NJ’s street dance culture when the new Millennium hit.
+They changed the Jersey Club game by creating some of the first dance visuals for Jersey Club music, both past, and present.
 They also created their own brand of club music.
-EnVy was the first street dancers in New Jersey to perform at the Prudential Center in a headliner capacity, perform multiple times on national television, sold out the Legendary Symphony Hall with their annual dance competition “Dance Warz”, and most importantly they currently teach the youth in their community.
+EnVy was the first group of street dancers in New Jersey to perform at the Prudential Center in a headliner capacity, perform multiple times on national television, sell out the Legendary Symphony Hall with their annual dance competition “Dance Warz”, and most importantly, teach the youth in their community (which they still currently do).
 A lot of the youth can be seen today dancing and pursuing their dreams to be dancers.
-They watered the initial seed of the Brick City Dancers and now that has grown into many NJ dance groups, movements, and initiatives.
-Now that journey has lead me to own Dance Mogul Magazine.
+They watered the initial seed of the Brick City Dancers, and now that has grown into many NJ dance groups, movements, and initiatives.
+Now that journey has led me to own Dance Mogul Magazine.

 These are the grassroots of the energy you see today.
-Only a select few know these stories because only a select few lived it.
+Only a select few know these stories because only a select few have lived it.
 I also want to take the time to acknowledge the other dance groups that made the whole era fun and worth the experience.
-We were not the only ones spreading jersey culture, music, and dance.
-EnVy was just made up of a special group of guys with high ambitions and that propelled us to break down a lot of doors and do things first for others to walk through.
-Special Shoutout to Illmatic Force, Da Emperorz, Infamous Envy, BDS, A-GAME, The MISFITZ, NYCE, ADDICTIVE, SKILLZMATIC, LIL EMPZ AND LILMATIC, ROUND 1, and any other groups and individuals that feel they played a part or supported the movement.
-Thank you, I appreciate you.
+We were not the only ones spreading Jersey culture, music, and dance.
+EnVy was just made up of a special group of guys with high ambitions, and that propelled us to break down a lot of doors and do things first for others to walk through.
+Special shoutout to Illmatic Force, Da Emperorz, Infamous Envy, BDS, A-GAME, The MISFITZ, NYCE, ADDICTIVE, SKILLZMATIC, LIL EMPZ AND LILMATIC, ROUND 1, and any other groups and individuals that feel they played a part or supported the movement.
+Thank you, and I sincerely appreciate you.

 Anthony “Solo” Harris: I feel as a whole and as a culture, we could be a lot further and more progressive, but I know there have been gaps of knowledge and guidance missing within the culture at times.
-So I take responsibility for my part in that.
-As men some times your ego gets the best of you and your lack of knowledge of self keeps you from connecting with your brothers and sisters.
+So, I take responsibility for my part in that.
+As men, sometimes our ego gets the best of us, and our lack of knowledge of self keeps us from connecting with our brothers and sisters.
 But I also feel there is hope and promise for the new generation and the culture itself.
-Now you have Jersey Club artists like DJ LILMAN, Uniiqu3, DJ JAYHOOD, R3LL, DJ SLiink and others pushing the music on an international level which is great.
+Now you have Big Jersey Club artists like DJ LILMAN, Cookie Kawaii, Uniiqu3, DJ JAYHOOD, R3LL, DJ SLiink, Jersey Gods, and others pushing the music on an international level, which is great.
 But I still think the dancers and the dancing needs to be put at the forefront and treated as the headliners.
-That’s how its always been, from my era to the era before me.
+That’s how it’s always been, from my era to the era before me.
 The dancers are the ones that bring the music to life and create the visuals.
 That is what is getting all the views.
-People like music but people love to dance and see dancing.
-Everyone in the business knows that’s why Beyonce gets on stage with 30+ dancers at a time.
-Shoutout to the young people doing their thing, Dynamic Dynasty, Team Lilman, YFD, YB, LinkUpTuesdays, and everyone out there having fun staying out of trouble.
-I feel my role now is just to be a coach and just give wisdom when I can.
-If people take it great if they don’t great.
-I still make a difference through dance work that I’ve put in since 2003 so I can never be sad or mad about any outcome.
-I’m always grateful and I hope that’s the biggest lesson all participants in the culture learn, be humble and be grateful.
-Everyone has their season and while seasons change and leaves fall off the tree and branches break; the ROOT of the tree is always going to be there.
+People like music, but people love to dance and see dancing.
+Everyone in the business knows that’s why Beyoncé gets on stage with 30 plus dancers at a time.
+Shoutout to the young people doing their thing: The DoJo, Defiance, Dynamic Dynasty, Team Lilman, YFD, YB, LinkUpTuesdays, and everyone out there having fun staying out of trouble.
+I feel my role now is just to be a coach and to give wisdom when I can.
+If people take it, great.
+If they don’t, great.
+I still make a difference through the dance work that I’ve put in since 2003, and I also still provide Dance Warz as a platform to grow our local talent and prepare them to manifest their dreams, so I can never be sad or mad about any outcome.
+I’m always grateful, and I hope that’s the biggest lesson all participants in the culture learn: Be humble and be grateful.
+Everyone has their season, and while seasons change and leaves fall off the tree and branches break, the ROOT of the tree is always going to be there.